Timeline for DS Concentrators

 - In October, you should meet with the concentration advisor in order to plan out your course schedule and discuss your goals.

-- Courses: DEVL 1000 Seminar in Sociology of Development (offered as SOC 1871D-spring).
+- Courses: DEVL 1000 [SOC 1871D] Seminar in Sociology of Development.
 Continue studying your foreign language, and fulfilling DS requirements.

 - Early March -- File your DS Concentration Declaration.
 (Will you try to graduate with honors?
 If so, you need an “A” in 7 DS concentration courses and must write an honors thesis.)

-- Start thinking about what you might want your capstone project/thesis to focus on.
+- Start thinking about what type of capstone project you will pursue--thesis or senior seminar research paper--and what to focus on.